AdamKulczycki/News-picker/README.md

 # NewsPicker

-Project will allow You to search for top-headlines
+Project which will allow You to search for top-headlines from around the world.

 ## Install dependencies